ryanhefner/contentful-sitemap/README.md

 ### Default Options

 The following options can be used to customize the way your sitemap is generated.
-The one option that you’ll definitely want to set, if not defined in your `routes` is the `origin` option, which is prefixed before the `url`s and `pattern`s defined in your routes.

 | Name              | Default             | Description                                                                           |
 | ----------------- | ------------------- | ------------------------------------------------------------------------------------- |